Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 The average American consumes 186 grams of sugar each day (66 grams of which come from added sugar).
 That’s 744 calories a day stemming from sugar in general, and 264 calories that come from added sugar.
 Of these calories, we can fairly estimate that half of them come from fructose.
 In total, this means that 74.4 are reaching the liver from glucose, and 372 are reaching the liver from fructose, for a combined total of 446.4 calories that are being metabolized by the liver.
 In terms of added sugar, 26.4 calories are reaching the liver from glucose and 132 are reaching the liver from fructose, for a combined total of 158.4 calories that are being metabolized by the liver.
 In general, to perform this calculation, just take the amount of calories coming from sugar and multiply it by .6 to get the number of how much is processed by the liver.

-To put this in visceral terms (pun intended—as both sugar and alcohol lead to visceral fat—the bad kind) through converting this to alcohol in the form of standard US drinks, total sugar consumption by the average American is the equivalent hepatic (liver) metabolic demand of 5.7 shots of hard alcohol each day.
+To put this in visceral terms (pun intended, as both sugar and alcohol lead to visceral fat) through converting this to alcohol in the form of standard US drinks, total sugar consumption by the average American is the equivalent hepatic (liver) metabolic demand of 5.7 shots of hard alcohol each day.
 You’re reading that right… the modern American consumes the hepatic metabolic equivalent demand of nearly six US standard drinks.
 The added sugar in food alone accounts for a total hepatic metabolic demand of 2.0 US standard drinks.

 To put this in perspective, that’s roughly 15x the amount of sugar that humans were consuming just three centuries ago.

-If you wondering why the prevalence of fatty liver disease has exploded by such a large amount, this sugar consumption is one of the main problems in creating this “perfect storm” for liver disease.
-When you put sugar consumption in terms of alcohol consumption, all the sudden the connection between sugar and liver disease becomes painfully apparent.
+If you’re wondering why the prevalence of fatty liver disease has exploded by such a large amount, this sugar consumption is one of the main problems in creating this “perfect storm” for liver disease.
+When you put sugar consumption in terms of alcohol consumption, all of a sudden the connection between sugar and liver disease becomes painfully apparent.

 In the above we calculated the hepatic metabolic demand equivalents of average American sugar intake to alcohol.
 However, given the fact that 80–100m Americans are currently estimated to have fatty liver disease, this is an awful goal.
 Americans lead the world in sugar consumption by a long shot.